Phanith-LIM/ml-journey-from-scratch/README.md

-# ml-journey-from-scratch
+# ML Journey from Scratch 🚀

-🚀 A hands-on journey into Machine Learning from the ground up!
-This repository covers fundamental ML concepts, algorithms, and implementations without relying on high-level libraries like Scikit-learn or TensorFlow.
-Ideal for learners who want to understand the inner workings of ML models by coding them from scratch.
+Welcome to **ML Journey from Scratch**, a hands-on guide to building machine learning models from the ground up!
+This repository aims to help you understand the core principles behind ML by implementing algorithms without relying on high-level libraries like Scikit-learn or TensorFlow.
+date: Tue, 6 Feb 2025